Query Language MCQ Quiz - Objective Question with Answer for Query Language - Download Free PDF

 Key Points

-- In the given example,
+- In SQL, when using the

-- In the given example,
+clause. - In the given query:

 Additional Information